rnels/lightning-protocol/README.md

 3. Run `npm run dev` from the server directory
 3. Run `npm run dev` from the client directory
 4. In browser, open localhost:3001 to view client
-5. Refresh browser on file changes to update client output

 ## Production
 1. Why do you need to know?